I made a huge DIY rug (5×8) from scratch with just a handful of supplies. And you can make one too…any size you want!

 It was definitely a labor of love (as I’m sure you can imagine making a giant rug by hand would be), but I really like how it turned out.
 And it is just in time for the weather to start cooling down because this thing is as cozy as it comes…It’s like walking on clouds!
 Super fluffy and plush.

-This technique can be used for a runner, a small rug in the kitchen or bathroom, or even a larger rug for seating areas like mine.
+This DIY rug technique can be used for a runner, a small rug in the kitchen or bathroom, or even a larger rug for seating areas like mine.
 Want to make your own cotton rug like this one?
-Click through for the step by step instructions…

 - Multi-use netting (I used this exact one)